 What Modifications Should Be Done With Large Tires

 A tire upgrade and additional modifications will really depend on the vehicle and what it’s being used for.
-For example a truck that is going to be used for off-roading and will not haul or tow can usually run with no modifications to the drivetrain besides a spedometer calibration.
-However acceleration and on road performance may be reduced.
+For example, a truck that is going to be used for off-roading and will not haul or tow can usually run with no modifications to the drivetrain besides a speedometer calibration.
+However, acceleration and on-road performance may be reduced.

 For trucks that still need to work with larger tires gearing changes are almost always required.
 For example, we once had a fifth wheel shipped and the shipper showed up with a newly modified truck with oversized tires.
 He had never towed with it before and we warned him that his truck needed modifications.
 Sure enough, 1000 miles down the road his differential burned up and he broke down in the middle of the desert.

-Re gearing the differentials of a truck can better match engine and transmission speed to the new tires.
-With a steeper gearing, the engine will turn faster and everything will operate better if used for heavier applications.
+Re-gearing the differentials of a truck can better match engine and transmission speed to the new tires.
+With steeper gearing, the engine will turn faster and everything will operate better if used for heavier applications.

 Is It Bad to Drive With Different Size Tires?